abdulolagunju19/neuro_tools/README.md

 - Chakra UI
 - Supabase

+### New Improvements
+1. When the supabase database is down, do not show a 404 page on the quiz page.

 ## Future Improvements
 1. Add user authentication.
 2. Scrape more job sites for science related jobs.